dotnet/docs/docs/core/compatibility/core-libraries/6.0/partial-byte-reads-in-streams.md

 When `Stream.Read` or `Stream.ReadAsync` was called on one of the affected stream types with a buffer of length `N`, the operation wouldn't complete until:

 - `N` bytes had been read from the stream, or
-- The underlying stream they wrap returned 0 from a call to its read, indicating no more data is available.
+- The underlying stream they wrap returned 0 from a call to its read, indicating no more data was available.

 Also, when `Stream.Read` or `Stream.ReadAsync` was called with a buffer of length 0, the operation would succeed immediately, sometimes without doing a zero-length read on the stream it wraps.